 What is #86AIDS?

 In restaurant kitchens all over America, the term ‘86’ means it’s over.
 A chef must strikethrough a dish on the menu because the key ingredient has run out.
 There’s no more.
 The number alone isn’t bursting with any magical, numerological power.
 Just the opposite.
 It’s void.
 Wiped-out.
 Gone.
-That’s what we’re counting down to: the absence of HIV/AIDS; an AIDS-free generation.
+And that’s what we want to see happen to AIDS.